 Starting a photography course?
 Tim Coleman and the AP team pick out the best cameras for photography students, both DSLR and mirrorless.

-The best cameras for photography students are the vital first step in starting to better your picture-taking.
-Whether you’re at a school-level, starting college, or embarking upon an adult learning course it’s vital to have a good camera that’ll help you learn the basics while also provided you with room to grow.
-And that’s what this guide is all about helping you find.
+Finding the best cameras for photography is the first, vital step in improving your picture-taking as a photography student.
+Whether you’re at the school level, starting college, or embarking upon an adult learning course, it’s essential to have a good camera that’ll help you learn the basics and provide you with room to grow.
+So we’ve collated our guide to help you find the best option regardless of the level you are at.

 We’re dealing exclusively with interchangeable-lens cameras here: meaning DSLRs and mirrorless models.
 While compact cameras (i.e. those with fixed lenses that can’t be changed) certainly have their place, the flexibility of an interchangeable-lens camera is unparalleled, and having one will really help you get to grips with key concepts, learn core principles and elevate your photography.

-So, first we’re going to unpack the most important features that the best cameras for photography students should have, and then we’ll get into our list.
-We’ve covered cameras from a range of different major manufacturers, coming in at various different price points and all sporting a markedly different feature-set.
+So, first, we’re going to unpack the most important features that the best cameras for photography students should have, and then we’ll get into our list.
+We’ve covered cameras from a range of different major manufacturers, coming in at various price points and all sporting a markedly different feature set.
 It’ll be up to you to decide which is right for your photographic studies – but you can also check out our guides to the best mirrorless cameras and best DSLRs for more options.

-What factors should you look for in the best cameras for photography students in 2023?
+What factors should you look for in the best cameras for photography students?

-DSLR cameras and lenses in particular give good bang for buck, and opting secondhand can free up cash to invest in additional lenses (which we recommend over a more expensive camera), plus ensure there’s enough left for items like removable media to store your pictures.
+DSLR cameras and lenses in particular give good bang for buck, and opting secondhand can free up cash to invest in additional lenses (which we recommend over a more expensive camera), plus ensure there’s enough left for items like external hard drives to store your pictures.

 If you’re still on the fence, read more on the pros and cons of DSLR vs Mirrorless here.